fallen-icarus/cardano-swaps/GettingStarted.md

   --out-file tx.body
 ```

 Building this transaction is guaranteed to fail.
-In order to see the owner information, it must look legitamite which is why the user must still provide the collateral.
+In order to see the owner information, it must look legitimate which is why the user must still provide the collateral.
 The collateral is safe since this transaction will not actually be submitted.

 Here is what the output looks like: